mkreiser/ITC-Backend/README.md

 8. Once everything looks good, shut off the server (`CTRL-C`) and the frontend if you spun that up.

 9. Now you need to dump out the updated server again.
-Run `python manage.py dumpdata --exclude auth.permission --exclude contenttype --exclude corsheaders > data.json` again.
+Run `python manage.py dumpdata --exclude auth.permission --exclude contenttypes --exclude corsheaders > data.json` again.
 Keep that there, but make a copy, rename it with date and time, and put it in the `db_backups` folders.

 10. Run `git status` to make sure only the files you changed show up.
 If you run a migration, there will be a weirdly titled migration file.
 You will need that.